Skip to main content

 Can Students Write Stories and Personal Narratives Using Essaypop?

-They sure can.
-The narrative templates are also organized into writing frames; it’s just that the frames represent different elements like setting, dialogue, action, etc. Approaching story writing like this gives students all of the advantages of essaypop, including color-coding, scaffolding, and social interaction and collaboration.
+Narrative and storytelling templates are also organized using writing frames.
+Of course, the frames represent different components such as setting, dialogue, action, etc. Approaching story writing like this gives students all of the advantages of essaypop, including color-coding, scaffolding, and social interaction and collaboration.
 Here’s what the narrative template looks like:

 The essaypop lesson library has hundreds of lessons for elementary teachers, Simply go to the library, filter by grade level, choose elementary, and you're off to the races.
 Here are just a few examples of elementary lessons that have been created by our team of National Board-certified teachers --